Search: I Can Fix Up My Home

-Providing electric circuits to bathrooms are like kitchens but unlike bedrooms.
-Bathrooms are damp so wiring must be GFCI-protected and exhaust fans must be provided.
+Providing electrical circuits to bathrooms are similar to kitchens but unlike bedrooms.
+Bathrooms by nature are damp so wiring must be GFCI-protected and exhaust fans must be provided.

 Bathrooms are unique in the home when it comes to electrical service.
 By nature, bathrooms are damp environments and water and electricity make poor bedfellows.
+We've all seen those movies involving bathtubs and electrical appliances.
 The previous article examined wiring a kitchen; the next one discusses powering a laundry room or workshop.
 This one discusses how to wire a bathroom.

 Considerations for Bath Electrical Circuits

-Like all home electrical work, it’s important to consult with the local building code before beginning to wire a home bathroom.
+Like all home electrical work, its important to consult with the local building code before beginning to wire a home bathroom.
 Local building codes vary by area but some things are common.
 It's safe to say that they all require using Romex or nonmetallic (NM) cable.
+So, bottom line, always consult your local electrical building code and keep in mind that there is some work that requires permits and a licensed electrician.

-Although in some areas it’s permitted to allow bathroom lights and receptacles to share a circuit with other rooms, it’s not always a good idea.
+Although in some areas its permitted to allow bathroom lights and receptacles to share a circuit with other rooms, keep in mind that its not always a good idea.
 Also, most building codes require that all bathroom wiring be GFCI-protected.
+I've never seen one that doesn't, but still, it is common sense.

 If hot water is provided by a tankless water heater, the building code may require it to be on its own circuit.